 1- Breath of Fire 6:

 When analyzing why any series die, the most obvious answer would be a financial decline.
 Sometimes, that decline is related to the series itself, or it is related to the developers and/or publishers of the series.
-Still, it is always interesting to research those exact trends, and learn the reasons behind such a decline.
-In many way, we wish the gaming industry would actually do this to learn lessons, but we know that the don't actually do so.
+Still, it is always interesting to research those exact trends and learn the reasons behind such a decline.
+In many ways, we wish the gaming industry would actually do this to learn lessons, but we know that they don't actually do so.

-However, with steep decline in BoFV sales, maybe Capcom was afraid the series didn't have enough of a fanbase for the newer generations of consoles.
-However, that assumption would be wrong, because BoFV was not a good indicator of interest on the series.
+However, with the steep decline in sales with BoFV, maybe Capcom was afraid the series didn't have enough of a fanbase for the newer generations of consoles.
+However, that assumption would be wrong, because BoFV was not a good indicator of interest in the series.